Small Business

 5. Review licenses and fees for the coming year

-If these time-sensitive must-dos fall by the wayside, your business runs the risk of falling out of compliance, incurring costly late fees, and violating the law.
+If these time-sensitive must-dos fall by the wayside, your business risks falling out of compliance, incurring costly late fees, and violating the law.

 6. Double-check for changing laws